-The following outlines the advantages and disadvantages of the physical and the virtual conference form, but advice and special focus areas only address purely virtual conferences.
+The following outlines the advantages and disadvantages of the in-person and the virtual/hybrid conference form, but advice and special focus areas only address purely virtual conferences.
 We are always available for further advice, so do not hesitate to contact us.

 Before you start planning your conference, you should consider which type of conference you want to hold.
 Several aspects affect whether you should choose a virtual or a physical conference, or whether it should be a-little-of-both conference (hybrid).